Back to blog

 • First violation: Fine of AED 50,000 to AED 500,000

-• Repeated violations: Fines doubled, up to AED 2,000,000
+• Repeated violations: Fines doubled, up to AED 2,000,000 (based on public reports; verify with your legal advisor)

 • License suspension: In extreme cases, your operating license can be suspended